 We want you to know that you can afford to care for a child.
-You'll get fees and expenses to support yourself and the children living with you.
+The government also offers tax breaks for foster carers.

 Safe & loving home

 Lissie was inspired to become a foster carer by her mum.
 She saw the incredible difference a safe and loving foster home made to vulnerable children - and is now following in her footsteps.